emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 tx.sign(privateKey);
 {% endhighlight %}

 Now we have a signed transaction, but for it to be valid, the account that we signed it with needs to have a certain amount of wei in to.
-To see how much that this account needs we can use  `tx.getTotalFee`
+To see how much that this account needs we can use  `tx.getUpFrontCost`

 {% highlight javascript %}
 console.log("Total Amount of wei needed:" + tx.getUpFrontCost());